 The Building Professionals Board accredits and regulates certifiers in New South Wales.

-The Building Professionals Board is an independent NSW Government authority created under the Building Professionals Act 2005.
+The Building Professionals Board is a NSW Government authority created under the Building Professionals Act 2005.
 Board members are appointed by the Minister and supported by a secretariat.

 The Board also investigates the professional conduct of certifiers to ensure they comply with legislative requirements.